gcallah/BookReviews/jones.md

 Jones notes that:

-"The arguments Berkeley deploys in this account of language have a 20th century
+"The arguments Berkeley deploys in this account of language have a 20th-century
 field: his introduction of rules of conduct and changes of behavior as tests of whether a term is meaningful are revolutionary.
 He has been thought a precursor of Wittgenstein, Grice, and Austin."
 (384)